ianyuwong/jwstspec/README.md

 # jwstspec
-A generalized pipeline for customized end-to-end processing and spectral extraction of JWST spectroscopic data
+A generalized pipeline for customized end-to-end processing and spectral extraction of JWST spectroscopic data.
+This code works for all observations obtained with the NIRSpec integral field unit, NIRSpec fixed slit, MIRI MRS, and MRS LRS slit and slitless modes.

 (Under construction...)